India

 Caring for visitors

-• Family plays an extremely important role in Indian life.
-Visitors will often ask for family or interconnecting rooms
+• Family is extremely important in Indian life.
+Visitors will often ask for family suites or interconnecting rooms.

-• The use of the 'Namaste', the greeting with folded hands, is usually appreciated among Indian guests, while it is best to wait for your guest to extend their first to shake it
+• The use of the ‘Namaste’, a greeting with folded hands, is usually appreciated among Indian guests.
+It is best to wait for your guest to extend their first to shake it.

-• Whilst many speak good English, some may have issues understanding slang or accent
+• Whilst many visitors from India speak good English, some may have issues understanding slang or accents.

-• The travel trade in India changes slowly.
-The trade still plays a pivotal role in booking outbound travel while online booking is mainly popular for domestic travel, and digital sources are used mostly for travel inspiration and destination information
+• The travel trade changes slowly in India.
+It still plays a pivotal role in booking outbound travel while online booking is mainly popular for domestic travel.
+Digital sources are used mostly for travel inspiration and destination information.

-• Brochures are planned and produced in December or January discussions are best started a year in advance, but can still occur in October-November as last-minute changes in the itinerary happen frequently
+• Brochures are planned and produced in December or January.
+Discussions should ideally begin one year in advance, but can still occur in October or November as last-minute itinerary changes are common.

 Access to Britain from India